yangwwei/yangwwei.github.io/_posts/2017-11-17-yarn-over-subscription-resource-by-opportunistic-containers.md

 resource to ensure they get a predictable SLA for their applications.
 Again, most of time such configuration wastes a lot of resources.

-This work is firstly proposed in yarn community via [YARN-1011](https://issues.apache.org/jira/browse/YARN-1011), this post is exploring how this problem is solved with that approach.
+Opportunistic containers was added in [YARN-2882](https://issues.apache.org/jira/browse/YARN-2882), as a sub-task of [YARN-2877](https://issues.apache.org/jira/browse/YARN-2877).
+The over-subscription work is currently work-in-progress and tracked in [YARN-1011](https://issues.apache.org/jira/browse/YARN-1011).
+This post is exploring how this approach improves cluster resource utilization and how it works.

 ### Opportunistic Container